gnns4hri/sngnnv2/README.md

                 cuda=True,
                 fw='dgl')
 ```
-`graph_type` must be set to always to one and `fw` to dgl.
+`graph_type` must be always set to 1 and `fw` to dgl.
-For the `net` field you can choose among the three kinds of models that we implement:
+For the `net` field you can choose among the three kinds of models that are currently implemented:
 "mpnn" for Message Passing Neural Network.
 "gat" for Graph Attention Network.
 "rgcn" for Relational Graph Convolutional Network.